 - the productivity, safety and environmental impacts of the scheme, and

 - whether there are any worthwhile improvements to the system (including the potential removal of any unnecessary market barriers or administrative costs).

-After a complete assessment of the PBS scheme, the final recommendations will be put to TISOC for approval in March 2018 after which an implementation plan will be prepared in consultation with the jurisdictions and the NHVR.
+After public consultation closes, the draft recommendations will be finalised and put to the TISOC for approval in March 2018, after which an implementation plan will be prepared in consultation with the jurisdictions and the National Heavy Vehicle Regulator.